Jim's answers, estimates, advice about repowering, and specific questions about the used and new equipment and parts we sell.

 Do you offer any financing?

-financing through Direct Capital.
+We also offer commercial equipment financing through Direct Capital.
 You can apply online.

 Online application for Equipment Financing

 We also take Visa and MasterCard payments, debit cards, and PayPal.
 PayPal offers a Buyers Credit Plan.
 You only need an e-mail address for a PayPal account and to apply for their credit.